nrs-org/novelslop/content/vol_01/chap_04.typ

   all belonged to the fifth floor of the main building.
 Since Mona was on the school grounds, it was only natural for her to visit the sport clubs.

+  Moreover, according to her limited knowledge about club activities, only sports club had morning routine, while the cultural ones were mostly active after school.
+Hence, she would probably find nothing if she went to check on the cultural clubs right now.
+Yeah, that was totally not an excuse she made for herself in order to avoid walking to the fifth floor of the main building.

   The first place Mona visited was the football grounds, which were surrounded by running tracks.
 By the looks of things, it seemed that this place was home to the boy soccer team and a girl Track & Field team.

+  The stadium boasted itself as an internationally standard-compliant facility, and with many major sport events being hosted here.
+Though, it was quite overshadowed by a stadium of a neighboring high school, which did have quite a focus on sports and extracurricular activities, unlike Misuzu High School.

   The boys were mainly practicing on an area roughly a quarter of the field, while the girls team seemed to... not really be a team, as there was only a girl